 Business Entity Bankruptcy

-If you need to consult with an attorney or would like more information on business entity bankruptcy, please contact the Erie County Bar Association's Lawyer Referral Service.
+If you need to consult with an attorney or would like more information on business entity bankruptcy, please contact the Erie County Bar Association's Lawyer Referral & Information Service.

 In a Chapter 7 liquidation proceeding, a Trustee is appointed by the Court to oversee the sale of the assets and distribution of the proceeds to creditors.
 At the conclusion of a Chapter 7 bankruptcy proceeding, the debtor is discharged from general, unsecured debts, which are not collateralized by a lien or mortgage.
 This means that the business no longer legally owes these debts.
 Secured debts, those which are collateralized by a lien or mortgage, and some taxes, may receive different treatment depending on the circumstances.